Skip to contents

 #> - For reference, the bootstrap confidence interval (and bootstrap

-#> p-value, if requested) of the (unstandardize) direct effect is also
+#> p-value, if requested) of the (unstandardized) direct effect is also

 #> reported.
-The bootstrap p-value and the OLS t-statistic p-value can
+The bootstrap p-value and the OLS t-statistc p-value can be

 #> - For the direct effects with either 'x'-variable or 'y'-variable, or